 The 5 Easiest Putters to Align

-Our top 5 contains a nice mix of blade and mallet putters with our overall #1 rated putter being the Lab Versa Putter from Odyssey.
+Our top 5 contain a nice mix of blade and mallet putters, with our overall #1 rated putter being the Lab Versa Putter from Odyssey.

 The club is also built to last and should sit happily in your golf bag for the next 3-4 years.

-If you are on a tighter budget then check out the Limited Edition Red Putter.
+If you are on a tighter budget, check out the Limited Edition Red Putter.

-It’s light, performs well in all types of weather conditions and the 70-degree lie is recommended for most average golfers.
+It’s light, performs well in all weather conditions, and the 70-degree lie is recommended for most average golfers.

-All of the clubs reviewed are designed to help keep your putting technique in check.
+All the clubs reviewed are designed to help keep your putting technique in check.

-After all, it’s quite easy to fall into bad habits and we can help eliminate this by introducing little fallbacks and making use of equipment features like the red ball in the Odyssey Red Ball putter.
+After all, it’s quite easy to fall into bad habits, and we can help eliminate this by introducing little fallbacks and using equipment features like the red ball in the Odyssey Red Ball putter.